WolkenWelten - Voxel Sandbox Game

 World-centric instead of Player-centric

-Most games focus solely on the players actions where pretty much everything needs to be initiated by the player, here I want to try out to put the world in the center, where things might just happen without anybody noticing or having something to do with it.
+Most games focus solely on the player's actions where pretty much everything needs to be initiated by the player, here I want to try out to put the world in the center, where things might just happen without anybody noticing or having something to do with it.
 One thing I would love to reach would be for it to be an enjoyable experience to just sit in-game and watch the scenery and events unfold.

 Performance over Bloat